The Town of Langenburg is an active, vibrant community located along the Yellow-head Highway 16 near 4 booming Potash mines.

 There are tons to do in our town:

-- For the summer months, the outdoor swimming pool, 3 new playgrounds areas and golf course are fun places to check out as well as beautiful national and regional parks!
+- For the summer months, the outdoor swimming pool, three new playgrounds areas, Langenburg Homestead Museum and golf course are fun places to check out as well as beautiful national and regional parks!

 - During the winter season, the Langenburg Skating Rink, Curling rink and The George Layh Theatre are the places to be!
 The Skating Rink accommodates hockey tournaments, skating lessons and public skating while local Theatre offers concerts, drama productions and movies.
 Langenburg is only 30 minutes to Asessippi Ski Resort, where they have skiing, snowboarding, tubing, dog sledding and a charming village for the winter season.

-Check our Community Calendar, as we like to host lots of different events too!
+Check out our Community Calendar, as we like to host lots of different events too!

 The Town of Langenburg has so much to offer with its many businesses including unique places to eat and shop!